The Smooth Forcing Extension Method: A High-Order Technique for Solving Elliptic Equations on Complex Domains

 We employ the following iteration scheme, obtained from the four-step Backward Differentiation Formula (BDF-4), to discretize the time derivative: \eqn{ \left(\mathbb{I} - \frac{12\Delta t}{25} \mathcal{L}\right)u^{n+1} = \frac{12\Delta t f^{n+1} + 48u^{n} - 36u^{n-1} + 16u^{n-2} - 3u^{n-3}}{25}, } Setting \eqn{ \hat{ \mathcal{L}} = \mathbb{I} - \frac{12\Delta t}{25} \mathcal{L}, \qquad F^{n+1} = \frac{12\Delta t f^{n+1} + 48u^{n} - 36u^{n-1} + 16u^{n-2} - 3u^{n-3}}{25} } allows us to write (\ref{bdf4}) as \eqn{ \hat{\mathcal{{L}}}u^{n+1} = F^{n+1} } with corresponding boundary conditions $u^{n+1}(x) = g((n+1)\Delta t,x)$, for $x \in \partial \Omega$.
 This formulation lends itself naturally to the extension technique described earlier.
 The computationally intensive task of building the matrices corresponding to equations (\ref{Seq}) and (\ref{Tkeq}) needs to be performed just once (for a specified $\Delta t$) for the entirety of a simulation.

 Observe that $F^{n+1}$ requires solutions over four previous time-steps.
 Hence, for the first three iterations of this technique, we need either additional initial conditions (going back three time-steps) or we need to couple the method with a single-step time integrator for jump-starting the algorithm.
 In the results presented here, we have followed the second approach since it requires fewer inputs and is more broadly applicable.
-More precisely, we used the Backward Euler method to discretize (\ref{tdepeqn}) as \eqn{ \left(\mathbb{I} - (\Delta t)\mathcal{L}\right)u^{n+1} = (\Delta t) f^{n+1} + u^{n}, } for $0 \leq n \leq 2$; for higher values of $n$, we resorted to the higher order scheme (\ref{bdf41}).
+We opt for the Backward Euler method due to its simplicity and A-stability.
+However, its use introduces a time discretization error in addition to the $O(\Delta t^4)$ error from the BDF-4 scheme.
+To ensure that the errors decay at a comparable rate, we further divide each of the first three time intervals into $M$ parts.
+More precisely, we discretize (\ref{tdepeqn}) as \eqn{ \left(\mathbb{I} - \left(\frac{\Delta t}{M}\right)\mathcal{L}\right)u^{(l+1)/M} = \left(\frac{\Delta t}{M}\right) f^{(l+1)/M} + u^{l/M}, } for $0 \leq l \leq 3M-1$.
+This procedure yields the approximations $u^n$ for $1 \leq n \leq 3$ that can then be fed into the higher order scheme (\ref{bdf41}).